L0nelyPlut0/Projects/README.txt

                 - You will get a game over screen if an enemy hits the player, and your score will be displayed.

-        - inheritance.c:
-            -About:
-                - This program simulates the inheritance of blood types in a family of 3 generations and then displays the output to the user.
-Using linked list in C to move from grandparent, parent and child to generate an inherited blood type based on the 2 parents alleles to simulate the passing of a blood type.
-            - Usage:
-                -Run in the terminal ./inheritance after compilation.

         - runoff.c:
             - About:
                 - This program simulates a run off election using candidates which the